belgio99/alpaca-code/testlab/README.md

 1. Download

 If you click on download, you will see a white page for aprox.
-5 seconds, then the browser redirects to target.com and show an alert box.
+5 seconds, then the browser redirects to target.local and show an alert box.

 2. Upload

-If you click on Upload, the browser will navigate to the attack page and than, after 5 seconds redirect to target.com.
+If you click on Upload, the browser will navigate to the attack page and than, after 5 seconds redirect to target.local.
 In the second console windows with the logs you can now also see the uploaded GET request of the browser including the cookie.